-Like it or not, podcasts are the ultimate travel companion of 2017.
-Whether you want to get gripped by a psychological drama with a Hollywood cast, nerd up on unbelievable facts, learn a brand new language or just have a good old fashioned belly-laugh, there’s a podcast out there for every traveller.
+Podcasts are the ultimate travel companion.
+Whether you want to get gripped by a psychological drama with a Hollywood cast, nerd up on unbelievable facts, learn a brand new language or just have a good old-fashioned belly-laugh, there’s a podcast out there for every traveller.

-Here are nine other podcasts that will bring colour, inspiration and laughs to those occasional lonely or boring moments on the road.
+As we gear up for Season 2, we share nine other podcasts that will bring colour, inspiration and laughs to those occasional lonely moments on the road.

 1. If you’re a first-timer: Serial (series one)